danrixd/smartbaseai/README.md

 format their results before calling the language model.
 Each source should be encapsulated in its own method and added to the prompt in `chatbot/response_generator.py`.

+## Contributing

+Contributions are welcome!
+Please fork the repository and open a pull request for any enhancements or bug fixes.
+For large changes, open an issue first to discuss the proposed work.
+Make sure to run the test suite with `pytest -q` before submitting a PR.

+## License

+This project is licensed under the [MIT License](LICENSE).